Patient Education

 Quite often, premature baldness may occur on the forehead and top of the head in males and women may experience abnormal thinning of their hair.

-Many people with myotonic dystrophy tend to fall asleep easily, sleep for long periods of time and feel excessively drowsy while awake.
+WHAT OTHER SYPMTOMS MAY BE EXPERIENCED?
+Sleep and personality: Many people with myotonic dystrophy tend to fall asleep easily, sleep for long periods of time and feel excessively drowsy while awake.
 This characteristic is known as somnolence.
 It may be so noticeable that it affects an individual’s ability to hold a job.
 Individuals affected by myotonic dystrophy may be very easy going or at times they may be listless.
 They are often content to remain inactive for long periods of time.
+Work: As a person’s myotonic dystrophy progresses, the individual may experience difficulty in performing manual tasks or maintaining a good pace at work.
+Reorganizing or restructuring responsibilities on the job may help the person to remain active and productive for a longer time.

 Reaction to Drugs: People with myotonic dystrophy may react in unusual ways to certain drugs.
 It is better to refrain from taking any non-prescription drug without the advice of a physician.
 Some people with myotonic dystrophy have an increased sensitivity to anesthetic agents and other muscle relaxants.
 Administration of these drugs might results in excessive drowsiness or other side effects.
 This sensitivity has been noted both in clients who are severely affected by myotonic dystrophy and in those whose symptoms are mild.

+HOW IS MYOTONIC DYSTROPHY DIAGNOSED?
 A diagnosis of myotonic dystrophy is made by a physician.
 A physical examination and a complete history are necessary for a doctor to assess the presence of myotonia, muscle weakness and any decrease in muscle size.
 Details of a positive family history, if present, will be investigated, as well as the history of the client’s present concerns.

 Diagnostic tests are also used by the physician in making a positive diagnosis of myotonic dystrophy.
+WHAT DIAGNOSTIC TESTS ARE PERFORMED?

 WHERE CAN ADVICE BE OBTAINED?